 With this type of praise I have to add that the work isn’t perfect.
 There were times early on in the book that I felt confused regarding the characters, and got them mixed up on more than one occasion.
 One of the reasons for this is because two of the characters had the same name – Stephan the brother of Delfina, and Stephan their grandfather.
 But as I continued reading, all of the characters straightened themselves out, and by about half way through the book, this was no longer a problem.
 I was also a bit perplexed by a few of the timelines, where some things seemed to happen slightly out of sync with reality.
 While these didn’t get resolved, at a certain point, they seemed far less important to the story and I was able to ignore them.

 All told, this is a remarkably beautiful debut novel that takes complex and uncomfortable situations and puts them into a prose that warms and entices.
 Robinson brings us into the world of people who are absolutely ordinary, but have qualities and experiences that bubble just below the surface, and make them ultimately fascinating.
 For all this, I’m giving “Tatiana’s Wedding” by Cynthia A. Robinson a rating of four and a half stars out of five.

-“Tatiana’s Wedding” by Cynthia A. Robinson was published on April 1, 2014 by Publerati and is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada & Australia) and iTunes.
+“Tatiana’s Wedding” by Cynthia A. Robinson was published on April 1, 2014 by Publerati and is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada & Australia) and iTunes.
 I would like to thank the publishers for sending me a review copy of this book.